-In addition, AVS is working with international organizations and other Civil Aviation Authorities (CAAs) to adopt common approaches to SMS implementation.
+International Collaboration Group (SMICG) and other Civil Aviation Authorities (CAAs) to adopt common approaches to SMS implementation.

-- e.
-This document does not define implementation plans or schedules.
-Compliance with this order will be achieved in accordance with the AVSSMS Implementation Plan. - 6.
-Definitions.
-Terms used in this document are defined in Appendix A in FAA Order VS 8000.367A, Aviation Safety (AVS) Safety Management System Requirements.
+6. Definitions.
+Terms used in this document are defined in the current version of FAA Order VS 8000.367, Aviation Safety (AVS) Safety Management System Requirements.